 However, given the option, how many parents could resist attempting to give their children the best start possible?
-Plus, once these changes enter into one genome, it will be passed along to their children and quickly introduced to other areas of the country, mixing with other traits that had been edited into the gene pool.
+Plus, once these changes enter into one genome, it pass along to their children and quickly introduced to other areas of the country, mixing with other traits that had been edited into the gene pool.

 While this is the most common ethical debate surrounding CRISPR/Cas9 and other gene editing tools, there are others, such as: